Goodyear Tire and Rubber

 Career Site

-Goodyear Tire and Rubber Company is the world's largest tire company and No. 1 tiremaker in North America and Latin America, No. 2 in Europe.
+Goodyear Tire and Rubber Company is one of the world's largest tire companies.
 Goodyear manufacturers and markets tires, several lines of belts, hose and other engineered rubber products for the transportation industry and various industrial and consumer markets, as well as rubber-related chemicals for various applications.

 Goodyear is probably best known to Americans for its blimp, which soars above major sporting events.
-In the United States, there are three Goodyear blimps: the Spirit of Goodyear, based in Akron, OH; the Spirit of America, based in Carson, CA; and the Stars & Stripes, in Pompano Beach, FL.
-There is also one Goodyear blimp in Brazil.
+In the United States, there are three Goodyear blimps: the Spirit of Goodyear, based in Akron, OH; the Spirit of America, based in Carson, CA; and the Spirit of Innovation, based in Pompano Beach, FL.

 History